 Rhonda R. McClure, Senior Genealogist, is a nationally recognized professional genealogist and lecturer.
 Before joining American Ancestors/NEHGS in 2006, she ran her own genealogical business for 18 years.
 She was a contributing editor for Heritage Quest Magazine, Biography magazine and was a contributor to The History Channel Magazine and American History Magazine.
 In addition to numerous articles, she is the author of twelve books including the award-winning The Complete Idiot’s Guide to Online Genealogy, Finding your Famous and Infamous Ancestors and Digitizing Your Family History.
-She is the editor of the soon to be released 6th edition of the Genealogist’s Handbook for New England Research.
+She is the editor of the 6th edition of the Genealogist’s Handbook for New England Research, available in our bookstore.
 When she isn’t researching and writing about family history, she spends her time writing about ice hockey, covering collegiate to NHL teams and a couple of international teams.
 Her work has allowed her the privilege of attending and covering the 2018 Winter Olympics in PyeongChang, Korea and the 2020 Summer Olympics in Tokyo, Japan.

 Areas of expertise: Immigration and naturalization, late 19th and early 20th century urban research, missionaries (primarily in association with the American Board of Commissioners of Foreign Missions), State Department Federal records, New England, Mid-West, Southern, German, Italian, Scottish, Irish, French Canadian, and New Brunswick research as well as Internet research, genealogical software and online trees (FTM, RootsMagic, Reunion, AncesTrees, etc.), digital peripherals, and uses both Mac and Windows machines.

 You can reach Rhonda at email@example.com or 617-226-1204.

 - Going Offline: Researching at Libraries, Archives, and Other Repositories